Introducing electric bikes – fun and useful but still quite expensive. Or are they?

-On the other hand, any of the lower cost gearless hub motor arrangement may be simpler and therefore cheaper to buy.
+On the other hand, any of the lower-cost gearless hub motor arrangements may be simpler and therefore cheaper to buy.
 But it will prove to be much less efficient.
 They tend to restrict range and performance, plus contribute to the wear and tear on the battery recharge lifespan.

 Easy tip: As a decent battery will increase the price of an electric bike, so will a decent engine.

 Other e-bike costs to consider

 Other costs elements in electric bikes are waterproofing, wiring, and the controller.